lugatuic/lug-docs/rfc0000-lug-constitution.md

 Unofficial User Groups may be formed by any member(s) in good standing of the LUG at any time.
 Those wishing to create the group should gather together and write a document defining what the group is, what it will do, and how it will be run.
 This document should be iteratively improved over time with the eventual goal of it becoming the official proposal for this unofficial group to become an official group.

-Unofficial groups may be granted funds by the Executive Committee upon request but are not guarunteed an annual budget.
+Unofficial groups may be granted funds by the Executive Committee upon request but are not guaranteed an annual budget.

 ### Official Groups